Find Your Peace at Alam Shanti, One of the Best Places To Stay in Ubud, Bali

 Proximity to Ubud

 The walk to downtown Ubud is an easy one and lies just past the Monkey Forest Sanctuary, which will tie you up for hours if you let it.
 If you don't, it's a 10 minute walk.
 The village of Nyuhkuning is not just a good base to explore Ubud, but also Northern Bali and the beautiful lakes, temples, and rice terraces you'll find there.
+There’s so much you’ll want to see in Ubud and so many things to do, and getting to everything from Alam Shanti is just a short walk or bike ride away.

 The Daily Ritual